AndySECP/EDMaker/README.md

 # EDMaker
-Build an EDM music generator with LSTM model
+Build an EDM music generator with LSTM models